 Last week’s email included a section on “Exploring Mathematics”:

 And that’s only the beginning.
-Below, I’ve listed a wide variety of math-related links collected from past samplers (though be warned: Dover does change its page links from time to time).
-Download, print, enjoy!
+Below, I’ve listed a wide variety of math-related links collected from past samplers.
+Though be warned: Dover does change its website from time to time, so these pages may disappear without notice.

 Continue reading Free Math from Dover Publications